xcore/sw_audio_effects/app_slicekit_biquad/README.rst

-BiQuad Filter SliceKit Audio Demo
+BiQuad Filter sliceKIT Audio Demo
 =================================

 :scope: Example
-:description: Applies a BiQuad filter to an number of audio channels on the SliceKit board
+:description: Applies a BiQuad filter to an number of audio channels on the sliceKIT board
-:keywords: biquad, filter, equalisation, audio, dsp, slicekit
+:keywords: biquad, filter, equalisation, audio, dsp, sliceKIT
 :boards: XA-SK-AUDIO

 Toggles between Dry and Effect signals, each time the Effect is called a different filter is used.